mburnayev/mb_website/README.md

 Rework funky website accordingly | - | -
 Do some testing on different browsers | - | -
 Deploy website | - | ✅
-Fix website deployment | It's publicly available, but I get an incompatible Node version error? | - Add vanity URL | - | -
+Fix website deployment | It's publicly available, but I get an incompatible Node version error? | ✅ Add vanity URL | - | -
-Work on mobile broswer support | - | -
+Add mobile broswer support | in progress | -

 ## Miscellaneous
 A development server for this project can be run using `npm run dev` and accessed on localhost:3000